Monika-81/project2/README.md

   grid-area: inner-div;
 }
 ```
 - I learnt more about local storage by reading on this page at [Stack Overflow](https://stackoverflow.com/questions/43762363/how-to-store-an-array-of-objects-in-local-storage) as well as reading on previous treads on the Code Institutes Slack community.
-No single passage of code was borrow, but built by trail and error.
+No single passage of code was borrowed, but inspired and developed by trial and error.
 - I learnt how to shuffle and calculate a new question by looking at this video by [Learn {to} Code](https://www.youtube.com/watch?v=icb9AUBeznQ) on Youtube.
-Part of the code was borrow from his video and adjusted to suit my project.
+Part of the code was borrowed from his video and adjusted to suit my project.
 - The modal code was largly borrowed and inspired from this site on [W3School](https://www.w3schools.com/howto/howto_css_modals.asp).
 - To create the button effects I used code from [Copy & Paste CSS](https://copy-paste-css.com/):
 ```